-Control indicator (ii) illuminates green in the instrument cluster together with (iii) and a corresponding message appears in the multifunction display.
+Control indicator (in illuminates green in the instrument cluster together with (in instrument) and a corresponding message appears in the Driver Information Centre.

 Vehicle speed can be increased by depressing the accelerator pedal.
 The stored speed flashes in the instrument cluster.
 When the accelerator pedal is released, the previously stored speed is resumed.